 There’s now an EU regulation that requires me to add VAT to all self-study purchases from EU countries (except the UK).
 The information you enter in that little box will calculate how much VAT needs to be added.
 If you’re outside the EU (or are in the UK) don’t worry, no extra charges will be added.
 You won’t be charged VAT on the guided course no matter where you’re from.

 Yup!
 No matter what currency you use, PayPal will automatically convert it into GBP, so you don’t have to do a thing.

 Do you offer refunds?

-Yes, but only within certain time limits: if you take the Guided Edition, you must request your refund within 7 days of the course commencing.
-If you choose the Self-Study Edition, you have 30 days.
+Yes: if you take the guided edition, you must request your refund within 7 days of the course commencing.
+If you choose the self-study edition, you have 30 days.

 How much time will I need to spend on this?

 This is going to be pretty intensive.
 It’s going to take at least several hours per week for the duration of the course, and you may even need to set aside a full day or two each week.